-In this example an empirical model for the residuary resistance of sailing yachts as a function of hull geometry coefficients and the Froude number is constructed by means of a neural network.
+In this example, a neural network is constructed using an empirical model for the residuary resistance of sailing yachts as a function of hull geometry coefficents and the Froude number.

-The Delft data set comprises 308 full-scale experiments, which were performed at the Delft Ship Hydromechanics Laboratory.
+The Delft data set comprises 308 full-scale experiments performed at the Delft Ship Hydromechanics Laboratory.
 These experiments include 22 different hull forms, derived from a parent form closely related to the ‘Standfast 43’ designed by Frans Maas.

-Variations concern longitudinal position of the center of buoyancy, prismatic coefficient, length-displacement ratio, beam-draught ratio, and length-beam ratio.
-For every hull form 14 different values for the Froude number ranging from 0.125 to 0.450 are considered.
+Variations concern the longitudinal position of the center of buoyancy, prismatic coefficient, length-displacement ratio, beam-draught ratio, and length-beam ratio.
+Fourteen different values for the Froude number ranging from 0.125 to 0.450 are considered for every hull form.
 As it has been said, the measured variable is the residuary resistance per unit weight of displacement.

-The basic goal here is to model the residuary resistance of a yacht , as a function of its geometry and speed.
+The primary goal here is to model the residuary resistance of a yacht as a function of its geometry and speed.

 The first step is to prepare the data set, which is the source of information for the approximation problem.
 It contains the following three concepts: